sportData/football/README.md

 # football
-Repository to store Football related data
+A repository to store Football related historical data.